 Here is a very unfortunate fact – Most yoga teachers don’t earn a living teaching yoga.
 Most are racing around teaching tonnes of classes, picking up whatever work they can, and are on their way to burnout.
 Some are getting frustrated and the very thing brought them to teaching in the first pace – the love of yoga and helping others – is waning.
 They are almost ready to give up because they are feeling tired, stuck and unfulfilled.

-At Functional Synergy, we support yoga teachers to see and experience a totally different reality.
+I support yoga teachers to see and experience a totally different reality.

 We are living in a world that is anything but certain and stress-free, a world that demands calm focus, easy breathing and resilience.
 As yoga teachers, we are uniquely trained to support people all over the world make those specific gains.